Choekyel/dotfiles1/README.md

 # Try run git on the Terminal
-Install git if its not already installed https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/ # Link for installing Git on any OS
+Install git if its not already installed

+https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/ # Link for installing Git on any OS

-# clone from the repository
+# Clone from the repository
-$ git clone <URL> # in the home directory
+$ git clone "URL form Github" # in the home directory

-# copy the home directory
+# Copy the home directory
 $ pwd # example: /Users/choekyel/

-# pass the home directory to the installation script
+# Pass the home directory to the installation script
 $ ./install.sh ~ # replace <~> with the copied home directory

-# reload the Terminal and change the font if you want
+# Reload the Terminal and change the font if you want
 go to Termianl>Preferences>Text>Font>Change>All Fonts>Source Code Pro>13Pt.

 # Check the installation
 $ python3

 $ tree dotfiles

 # Check if Sublime Text is installed
 by opening Sublime Text with <subl> from the Terminal
 $ subl dotfiles
 # Control the Settings
-# go to Sublime Text>Preferences>Settings(User)
+go to Sublime Text>Preferences>Settings(User)
-# if the User Settings was not installed, then install the script manually
+# If the User Settings was not installed, then install the script manually
 $ cd dotfiles

 $ ./sublime.sh

 # If error occurs, then Sublime Text can't find the packages